Overview of Clostridial Infections

 Clostridia bacteria, usually Clostridium perfringens, are often involved in abdominal infections, usually with other bacteria (called mixed anaerobic infections).

-To diagnose clostridial abdominal and pelvic infections, doctors take samples of blood or infected tissue.
+To diagnose clostridial abdominal and pelvic infections, doctors take samples of blood, pus, or infected tissue.
 These samples are examined and sent to a laboratory where bacteria, if present, can be grown (cultured) and identified.
 Doctors may take x-rays to check for gas produced by clostridia.

-Neutropenic enterocolitis (typhlitis) is a similar life-threatening syndrome that develops in the beginning of the large intestine (cecum) of people who have a low white blood cell count (for example, people who have leukemia or are receiving chemotherapy for cancer).
+Neutropenic enterocolitis (typhlitis) is a life-threatening infection that develops in the large intestine of people who have a low white blood cell count (for example, people who have leukemia or are receiving chemotherapy for cancer).

-Neonatal necrotizing enterocolitis occurs mostly in premature newborns who weigh less than about 1500 grams (3 pounds).
+Neonatal necrotizing enterocolitis in an infection that most commonly occurs in premature newborns.
 It may be caused by clostridia bacteria.

 Clostridia in the bloodstream